jjaburke91/katinaTheme/README.md

 * Project listing on-scroll events - displaying title underneath image?
 * Analyse what's going on with Digest cycles - consider tidying some of the filters formatting the information, too much going on just now.

+Documentation to add:
+* Custom controller for JSON API
+    * Retrieving the Attachments Plugin content.
+* Attachments plugin

 See for notes: https://trello.com/b/kuHzz3E8/jordanmuir-co-uk-notes